Everything You Need to Know About Board and Batten Siding

 Board and batten siding offers the perfect combination of historic charm, modern performance, and design flexibility that makes it ideal for Pennsylvania, New Jersey, and Delaware homes.
 Whether you're drawn to the farmhouse appeal of traditional wood, the low maintenance of vinyl, or the superior durability of fiber cement, this versatile siding style can dramatically enhance your home's exterior.

-With advanced materials and professional installation techniques, you get authentic board and batten aesthetics without the traditional maintenance headaches.
+With quality materials and professional installation, you get authentic aesthetics without the traditional maintenance headaches.
 The vertical lines create visual height and architectural interest while providing excellent weather protection that stands up to our region's diverse climate challenges.

 Don't spend another season wishing your home had more character and curb appeal.
 Contact Paragon Exterior today for a free consultation and estimate.
 We'll assess your home's specific needs, discuss your design vision, and show you exactly how board and batten siding can create the distinctive, beautiful exterior you've always wanted.